dmpratt/mslearn-synapse/Instructions/Labs/15-Load-Data-into-Data-Warehouse.md

 The most common example of a table distributed by a column outperforming a round robin table is when two large fact tables are joined.

-For example, if you have an orders table distributed by order_id, and a transactions table also distributed by order_id, when you join your orders table to your transactions table on order_id, this query becomes a pass-through query.
+For example, if you have an orders table distributed by order_id, and a transactions table also distributed by order_id.
+When you join your orders table to your transactions table on order_id, this query becomes a pass-through query.
 Data movement operations are then eliminated.
 Fewer steps mean a faster query.
 Less data movement also makes for faster queries.

 The CTAS operation will allow us to use the round-robin table type for loading in those cases and then create a distributed table once the data is understood within the warehouse.